-This article was updated in December 2020.
+This article was updated in November 2022 with new advice.

-Focus on your injury
+1. Focus on your health

-Report the accident to your manager
+2. Report the accident to your manager

 If you have suffered a serious accident at work, then your employer is legally obliged to report the accident to the Health and Safety Executive (depending on the precise circumstances and the time that you need off work).

-Record the accident in the accident book
+3. Ensure your accident is recorded in the accident book

 It is crucial that you do not allow an accident to go unreported in this way.
-Whilst some workplaces may brag about the number of the days in which there hasn’t been an accident at work, you should not let this put pressure on you to let your accident to go unreported.
-Reporting an accident is an important duty.
+Whilst some workplaces may brag about the number of the days in which there hasn’t been an injury, you should not let this put pressure on you to let your accident to go unreported.

 If your employer still refuses to record the accident in the accident book, then this may be sufficient grounds to resign and claim for constructive dismissal.
 However, before resigning or taking any other such action, you should seek legal advice from a specialist employment law solicitor.
 Resigning is a major step.

-Take photos and video evidence
+5. Take photos and video evidence

 Remember: you can never have too much evidence.
 Work on the basis that: if in doubt, record it.
 No accident at work solicitor will criticise you for taking multiple photos or videos of the accident location.
 It’s the smart thing to do.